Deiontre10/generate-a-readme/assets/Test-README.md

   me

   ## Tests
-  To test, run the following command: dont
+  To test, run the following command: with the hoes

   ## Questions
-  If you have any questions, contact help@gmail.com
+  If you have any questions, contact ash@ketchum.com

+  You can find my GitHub repo at: https://www.github.com/Deiontre10